-- How to set the correct light program in rearing according to your geographical situation, house type and production objectives, how to train the chicks in the right way. - ▶ How to promote correct pullet growth during this period. - ▶ How to use the chicks feathering and natural molting pattern to monitor chick development. - How to use system and perches in floor / aviary rearing to promote bird welfare, liveability, body development and prevent floor eggs in the future. - NEVER provide more space (feeder, drinker and stocking density) later than 3-4 weeks.
-Give the chicks more space (drinkers, feeders, stocking density) a.s.a.p.
-The earlier the better.
+- ▶ How to set the correct light program in rearing according to your geographical situation, house type and production objectives, how to train the chicks in the right way. - ▶ How to promote correct pullet growth during this period. - ▶ How to use the chicks feathering and natural molting pattern to monitor chick development. - How to use system and perches in floor / aviary rearing to promote bird welfare, liveability, body development and prevent floor eggs in the future. - ▶ NEVER provide more space (feeder, drinker and stocking density) later than 3 weeks.